-Although there are no limits on the size of a qualifying contribution to an SGO, the entire tax credit program has a limit of \$17.5 million in credits per state fiscal year of July 1, 2021 through June 30, 2022.
+Although there are no limits on the size of a qualifying contribution to an SGO, the entire tax credit program has a limit of \$18.5 million in credits per state fiscal year.

 Enclose Schedule IN-OCC to claim this credit; otherwise, the credit will be denied.